-UA Application or ID Number Semester Applying For egree/ Department ent from your application for admission)
+UA Application or ID Number Semester Applying For Degree/ Department (If different from your application for admission)

 PERSONAL INFORMATION

-Last (Surname or Family Name) First (Given Name) Middle
+Last (Surname or Family Name) First (Given Nam e) Middle

-Street Address Apt/building
+Street A Address Apt/building

-City State or Province Zip/Postal Code
+City State or Provinc e Zip/Postal Code

 County (If in the U.S.A) Country Citizenship

-Country of Citizen

-Primary Phone Secondary Phone
+Primary Phone Secondary Pho Country of Citizen

-· Is Engli sh your native Language?
+, nail - Is Engli sh your native Language?

-En nail

-EDUCATIONAL INFORMATION

-Colleges Attended Dates Attended (Month/Year) Degree Conferred

-Colleges Attended List chronologically all colleges & universities ever attended: Dates Attended (Month/Year) From To Degree Conferred
+Colleges Attended List chronologically all colleges & universities e ever attended: Attended hth/Year) To Degree Conferred

-Note regarding international applicants seeking a Teaching Assistantship:

-Competency in spoken English may be demonstrated by submitting a test score of at least 7 on the IELTS (speaking) sub-test, 26 on the Internet-based TOEFL (speaking) sub-test, 71 on the PTE-A (speaking) sub-test, or "pass" on the Spoken Language Proficiency Test (SLPT).
-Competency in written English may be demonstrated by either 1) submitting a test score of at least a 6.0 on the IELTS (writing subtest), 26 on the Internet-based TOEFL (writing) subtest, a 4.0 on the GRE, a 4.5 on the GMAT (analytical writing) subtest, a 71 on the PTE-A (writing) sub-test, or a 70 on the English Language Proficiency Test (ELPT) OR 2) by concurrently enrolling in ELAC 2033 Principles of Research Writing and ELAC 0011 Writing Workshop: Grammar through Editing.
+Note regarding international applicants seeking a Tour Competency in spoken English may be demonstrated TOEFL (speaking) sub-test, 71 on the PTE-A (speaking may be demonstrated by either 1) submitting a test sour a 4.0 on the GRE, a 4.5 on the GMAT (analytical writing (ELPT) OR 2) by concurrently enrolling in ELAC 2033 Polythereby affirm that all information supplied on Graduate School of any change in my plans to attain information may may d by submitting a test score of at g) sub-test, or "pass" on the Spok core of at least a 6.0 on the IELTS ing) subtest, a 71 on the PTE-A (we principles of Research Writing and a this form and within all the supp en Language Proficie writing subtest), 26 o riting) sub-test, or a ELAC 0011 Writing W orting documents is o understand that with ncy Test (SLPT).
+Con the Internet-ba 70 on the English Forkshop: Gramm complete and acci holding informati competency in written English used TOEFL (writing) subtest, Language Proficiency Test ear through Editing.
+Larate.
+I agree to inform the con requested or giving false

-I hereby affirm that all information supplied on this form and within all the supporting documents is complete and accurate.
-I agree to inform the Graduate School of any change in my plans to attend the University of Arkansas.
-I understand that withholding information requested or giving false information may make me ineligible for admission, enrollment, and a graduate assistantship

-UPLOAD THIS APPLICATION TO THE APPLICANT CENTER IN UACONNECT.
+Signed: Date: